 In addition to instrumentation housed in Hand Lab, the Department of Chemistry has access to equipment and facilities shared throughout the MSU community.
-Some of the centers housing this equipment are listed below.

 Institute for Genomics, Biocomputing, and Biotechnology (IGBB)